egberts/egberts.github.io-src/content/articles/vxlan.md

 ----
 Requirements

-You installed libvirt virtualization tools and the libvirtd service is enabled and started.
+Install the libvirt virtualization tools and then enable/start.

-You configured the network bridge br0 with the VXLAN attached on SLES.
+Configure the network bridge br0 with the VXLAN attached on SLES.

 Create a temporary XML file (/tmp/vxlan1-br0.xml) that defines a new virtual network.
-The file should be similar to the following one:
+The file contains one of the following:

     <network>
     <name>vxlan1-br0</name>